-Volkswagen T-Roc 2020: Open-top model to breathe fresh air into SUV segment
+Volkswagen T-Roc 2020: Open-top model now available to order

-Following the tradition of the Beetle and the Golf, although bringing to mind the Range Rover Evoque, the T-Roc Cabriolet will feature a classic soft top which can open automatically in just nine seconds.
+Following the tradition of the Beetle and the Golf, although bringing to mind the divisive Range Rover Evoque convertible, the T-Roc Cabriolet features a classic soft top which can open automatically in just nine seconds.
 It can even open and close at speeds of up to 18mph.

 The cabriolet also comes in two-door guise with no B-pillar, differentiating it slightly from the regular T-Roc.
 This is to allow for the soft top to retract and expand into the bodywork.